-Photos show Walter and Jack several years prior to 1903 |
+Photos of Walter and Jack were taken several years prior to 1903

-Twenty-year-old Tessie Bissinger tried valiantly but failed
+At the 1903 Iroquois Theater fire in Chicago, twenty-year-old Tessie Bissinger tried valiantly but failed

 to save her fifteen-year-old brother, Walter Bissinger